 The Target Set Selection Problem is known to be NP-Complete and hard to approximate.
-However, several approximation and randomized algorithms have been proposed for the problem.
-Most of these algorithms have been introduced and studied from a theoretical perspective with the main focus on the approximation guarantee and time/space complexity of the algorithm in the worst case scenarios.
-The goal of this project is to approach the problem from a more experimental and practical perspective.
+However, several approximation and randomized algorithms have been proposed for different variants of the problem.

 Task 2.
-Propose heuristic algorithms (potentially based on improvement or combination of the previous algorithms) which outperform the prior algorithms on real-world social graph data.
+Propose approximation/randomized algorithms (potentially based on improvement or combination of the previous algorithms).

 Note.
 The goal of the project can be adjusted to match the student’s background and interests.
 The project can be taken as a 6, 12, or 24 unit course.

-- A good understanding of algorithm design techniques, complexity classes, and graph theory.
+- A good understanding of algorithm design techniques, complexity classes, graph theory and probability theory.

 - Good programming skills.